guetteman/CarND-Kidnapped-Vehicle/README.md

+# **Kidnapped Vehicle**

+![alt text][image1]

+---

-# Overview
+[//]: # (Image References)
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

-## Project Introduction
-Your robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+[image1]: ./images/main.png "Kidnapped Vehicle"
+[image2]: ./images/particle_filter_flowchart.png "Particle Filter Algorithm Flowchart"
+[image3]: ./images/results.png "Test results"

+### This is the third project of term 2 of self-driving cars engineer nanodegree.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project we will implement a 2 dimensional particle filter in C++.
+To the particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)